datahappy1/czech_language_sentiment_analyzer/README.md

 ##### Data Collection
 56k Czech movie reviews were collected using the <a href="https://github.com/datahappy1/czech_language_sentiment_analyzer/blob/master/data_preparation/data_collector_movie_review_scraper.py">/data_preparation/data_collector_movie_review_scraper.py</a>
 multithreaded HTML scraping module.
-To have the data balanced with the same amount of negative and positive reviews, the final dataset had to be reduced to 14k positive and 14k negative reviews.
+These reviews were scrubbed using `langdetect` module to remove reviews written in Slovak language.
+To have the data balanced with the same amount of negative and positive reviews, the final dataset had to be reduced to 11.5k positive and 11.5k negative reviews.
  This dataset was scrubbed agains a collection of Czech stopwords.

 ##### ML Models